ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 single payload, JWP can integrity-protect multiple payloads in one message.
-It also specifies a new presentation form that supports selective disclosure of individual payloads, enables additional proof computation, and adds a protected header to prevent replay.
+It also specifies a new presentation form that supports selective disclosure of individual payloads, enables additional proof computation, and adds a Presentation Header to prevent replay.

 {mainmatter}